 Amphibians: giant toad, poisonous toads, leaf frog, arboreal frogs, salamander, rotter and others.

-Reptiles: anaconda, emerald boa, green snake, parrot, X, wart; turtles like: charapa, motelo and tapaculo; alligator goggles and dwarf alligator; Guichenot's iguana; salamancas, and the Tropidurus flaviceps.
+Reptiles: anaconda, emerald boa, green snake, lorito, equis, wart; turtles like: charapa, motelo and tapaculo; caiman goggles and dwarf caiman; Guichenot's iguana; salamancas, and the Tropidurus flaviceps.

 Fish: Studies of the Aguarico basin indicate that there are 475 species of fish; the highest diversity of species than any other basin in Ecuador.
 The most represented species are white piranha, paco a large fish that is characterized by having a double row of teeth very desirable for its meat, and sabaletas.